CloudM-Migrate/documentation/Troubleshooting/O365Endpoint.md

 Clear the Office 365 Auth tokens in CloudM - Projects Page

-Run the PowerShell script in the following article to create a new app registration - If you have Modern Factor Authentication (MFA) enabled, authenticate using the powershell script.
+Run the PowerShell script in the following article to create a new app registration - If you have Multi Factor Authentication (MFA) enabled, authenticate using the powershell script.

 Enter the new app registration details in step 1.
 Make sure to upload the new certificate.